Fartlek: Early uses of Fartlek

 In the late 1930s, the decade following Finnish runners' supremacy under Paavo Nurmi, Gosta Holmer was the national coach for Sweden (see Gösta Holmér article), and he devised an approach that has been called as "innovative as any idea in athletics' history", introducing "faster-than-race-pace, simultaneous speed/endurance training" which he termed "Fartlek" (with a capital "f"), meaning "speed play".
 In Holmér's hands, the sustainable speed of his runners was not achieved through Fartlek workouts alone; his training regimen included "[r]epeat track workouts, tempo runs and time trials ... alternated or combined with Fartlek" through each training week.
 For his Swedish runners, which were world-class, the original Fartlek workout has been described as "a total of 12 kilometres running[,] with up to 5,000 metres ... being at faster than race pace."
 Described by another, a typical workout might be "seven total miles of running with 4,000 or 5,000 meters worth of lickety-splits [faster-paced intervals], from 40-meter sprints to upwards of 2,400-meter pick-ups".

-Holmer used the technique on a 2 mile forest loop where he instructed Gunder Haegg and Arne Anderson to run fast when the instinct moved them and slower to recover.
+Holmer used the technique on a 2 mi forest loop where he instructed Gunder Haegg and Arne Anderson to run fast when the instinct moved them and slower to recover.
 He credited Fartlek as the reason they ran near 4:01 for the mile on various occasions.

 Fartlek training was, by one account, introduced in the United States, in the 1940s.
 By the 1960s, in the hands of Doris Brown Heritage, an inductee of the Track and Field Hall of Fame and running coach at Seattle Pacific University, her Fartlek workouts had become assigned to 20-minute sessions beginning and ending with mile runs, between which were sandwiched an unstructured intermix of "40 to 200-yard sprints and five to seven minute segment 'perceived exertions'".
 In her university coaching, her cross country and track runners faced these, as well as "lots of short sprints ... [and] five to seven minute runs".